 3v-Hosting Blog

-Knowing how to obtain a system's IP address on Linux servers is important for system administrators, developers, and anyone involved in network management.
-The concept of IP address is fundamental to networking and is critical to network communications, allowing devices to identify and connect to each other.
-In this article, we will look at several methods to obtain your IP address in a Linux OS environment, both internally and externally, using various commands and tools.
+Knowing how to obtain the IP address of your Linux server is important for system administrators, software developers, and anyone involved in network management.
+The concept of IP is fundamental to networking and is essential for network communication, allowing devices to identify and connect to each other.
+In this article, we will look at several methods for obtaining your IP address in a Linux environment, both internal and external, using various commands and tools.

-An internal IP address (also known as a private IP address) is used on the local network and is not routable on the Internet.
-They are important for internal communication within the network, but by doing so we save a lot of IP addresses by being able to use the same IP addresses on different networks.
-For example, your company’s local network has addresses configured from the 192.168.12.0/24 subnet.
-And in another company, exactly the same network is configured, on the same IP addresses.
-And these internal gifts are therefore internal, since they do not access the Internet, but these two enterprises communicate through an external, public IP address.
+An internal IP address (also known as a private IP address) is used on a local network and is not routable on the Internet.
+They are important for internal communication within a network, but they also save a lot of IP addresses by allowing the same IP addresses to be used on different networks.
+For example, your company's local network is configured with addresses from the 192.168.12.0/24 subnet.
+Another company has configured exactly the same network with the same IP addresses.
+These internal addresses are internal because they do not go out to the Internet, and these two companies communicate via an external, public IP address.

-They are very easy to remember and understand that if you see one of the addresses from these subnets anywhere, then this is an internal address.
+They are very easy to remember and understand that if you see one of the addresses from these subnets somewhere, it is an internal address.

-The ip command is a universal tool for setting up and managing a network in Linux.
-It has largely replaced the old ifconfig command.
+The ip command is a universal tool for configuring and managing a network in Linux.
+It has largely replaced the old ifconfigcommand.

 ip addr show

 This command displays detailed information about all network interfaces.
-Find the inet entry under the desired interface (for example, eth0, wlan0).
-The output will show the IP address, subnet mask and other information.
+Find the inet entry under the desired interface (e.g., eth0, wlan0).
+The output will show the IP address, subnet mask, and other information.

 user@host:~# ip addr show